 A diagram of the parts of any basic grid

 Margins - are the negative spaces between the canvas you are working with.
 This space surrounds the live area in which content is inserted.
 Margins are a key role in tension within a composition.
 The wider the margins the more focused content is portrayed.
 Have you ever noticed that books have wider margins?
 This is on purpose so it makes text and imagery easy to digest.

 Columns - are vertical alignments.
 These divide the page vertically to allow you to break up text or images into sections of the page.
 Columns fit between the margins.
 Sometimes they are of equal widths and sometimes they are different widths depending on the specific information.

 Flowlines - are alignments that break the space into horizontal bands.
 Floweriness help guides the eye across the canvas and can be used as starting and stopping points for text or images.

-Spatial Zones – are groups of modules that together form distinct fields.
+Spatial Zones - are groups of modules that together from distinct fields.
 Each zone can be assigned a specific role for displaying different types of content be it images or text.

 Markers - are placement indicators for repeated elements.
 Tiles, images, and more occupy this space on each page of the project.

 Different types of grids